RikDuijm/travel-guide/README.md

 - W3C CSS validation was used to validate CSS.
 - JSHint was used to validate JavaScript.

-**Note for Code Institute**<br>
+### <a name="note"></a>Note for Code Institute
-After finishing my first Milestone Project I complaint that we hadn't had a single lesson about testing our code, but that you expect us to be able to do this.
+After finishing my first Milestone Project I made a complaint that we hadn't had a single lesson about testing our code, but that you expect us to be able to do this.
 The reply I received:<br>
 *I have passed your valuable feedback over to the learning Success Team.
 I have spoken to someone from the team and they agreed that more information about testing and deployment is due.
 This is being looked into and in the process of being improved.*

-I again complained upon starting this Milestone Project:<br> *So far we only got a quick introduction to Jasmine with only 1 specific example.
+I again made a complaint upon starting this Milestone Project:<br> *So far we only got a quick introduction to Jasmine with only 1 specific example.
 I feel that in the Milestone Projects there's an emphasis on the importance of testing, that isn't reflected in the course and based on this 1 lesson I can't create automated testing for this project.*

  The reply I received:<br>